 During the procedure, liposuction is used to harvest fat from other places on your body, such as your thighs, stomach, or buttocks.
 This fat is then injected into the breasts using a fine needle.

-One of the advantages of this method of breast augmentation is that it allows the breasts to be sculpted and shaped in a way that the use of implants does not allow.
+One of the advantages of this method of this procedure is that it allows the breasts to be sculpted and shaped in a way that the use of implants does not allow.
 There is also very little scarring, as no large incisions are made.

-Deciding between implants—saline or silicone—and fat transfer isn’t the only choice you’ll make if you choose to have a breast augmentation.
+Deciding between implant type and fat transfer isn’t the only choice you’ll make.
 You’ll also need to think about the size and shape of the breasts you want.

 You should expect answers to the following questions during your breast implant consultation with Dr. Obaid: